rkaneriya/bowling/README.md

 ## Implementation

-Created by *rkaneriya, Violeta Ilieva, and Kai Okada*.
+Created by *@rkaneriya, Violeta Ilieva, and Kai Okada*.

 Credits: